vicli13/plus-also-studio-ai/README.md

 ## 🔒 Notes

 - `.env` file is excluded from Git via `.gitignore` to keep API keys secure.
 (You may see `.env` from the commit history, but that token has been disabled)
-- Requires an OpenAI API key with access to GPT-4o Vision and DALL·E 3.
+- Requires an OpenAI API key with access to GPT-4o Vision and GPT-Image-1.
 - API key is accessed using `import.meta.env.VITE_OPENAI_API_KEY`, following Vite’s environment variable conventions.
-- No backend is used; all image processing and API interactions happen on the frontend via OpenAI's GPT-4o and DALL·E 3.
+- No backend is used to make this light; all image processing and API interactions happen on the frontend via OpenAI's GPT-4o and GPT-Image-1.
-- The download button opens the generated image in a new tab with a confirmation prompt, since OpenAI image URLs do not allow direct forced download.
+- The ratio are set to `1024x1024`, `1536x1024` and `1024x1536` due to the limitation of the model, see [https://platform.openai.com/docs/guides/image-generation?image-generation-model=gpt-image-1](https://platform.openai.com/docs/guides/image-generation?image-generation-model=gpt-image-1) for further details.
 - The UI is designed to be mobile-responsive, animated, and accessible, with clean visual hierarchy using Tailwind’s utility-first classes.